slowernews/wisdom-tldr/README.md

 - Is the price high enough?
 - Are the costs low enough?

-Sell first.
-Get paid up front.
-Test sales.
-If something is worth doing, sales will come easy and dollars will be high.
-This makes delivery easy.
-If you have to drag people along kicking and screaming, you’re wasting your time.
-Don’t go back to the same people over and over.
-If they were in, they’d be in on day one.

-focusing on what can you give instead of focusing in making money. find your market and you'll get the reward.

-With marketplaces in general, it is not about what you know, it is about who trusts you to reliably solve their problems.
-Often, that requires the technical skills to reliably solve their problems.
-Always, that requires the communication skills to persuade someone you can solve their problems.

 It's not even about marketing, just building something of actual value.
 I doubt this girl has spent much if anything on marketing.

 zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area

+how to purge to do list and focus right now
+- does this need to be done regarding my business?
+Y/N
+- does this be needed by me?
+Y/N
+- does this need to be done now?
+Y/N
+Most items were already purged.

+hot to make, how to keep, how to grow money
 -->

 ===
 ###On selling and persuasion

-We're all in sales.
-You're in sales everytime you interact with anybody.
+We're all in sales every time we interact with anybody.<br>
+Sales used to be about information asymmetry but times are changing.<br>
+It's now mostly applied persuasion and keeping relationships.

+> *'When you go up in an hierarchy you the need of persuasion is higher.<br>
+To persuade up, focus in interests; to persuade down focus in emotions.'*

+> *'Historically, the seller had more information than the buyer.
+Its a different game now.
+Everybody knows immediately the alternatives.'*

+> *'Selling by just keeping in touch. send emails once in a while.'*

 <!--
-the seller historically had more information than the buyer. !!information asymmetry!!
-Now is different.
-Its a different game now. everybody knows immediately the alternatives.

 irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc

 agitate more than irritate

-persuading up -> focus in interests persuading down -> focus in emotions

 mimicking people gestures and words works!

-when you get higher in hierarchy you need more to use persuasion

---
 So can you pitch me what our company does?

-sales are applied persuasion: people minds work by association. pre-suasion
+people minds work by association. pre-suasion

-Selling is keeping relationships.
-> *'Selling by just keeping in touch. send emails once in a while.'*

 use testimonials that allow people to see themselves in that testimony people are intrigued by mystery! stories!